Starbucks Net Worth: How Much Is Starbucks Worth and Is It Worth Investing?

-Starbucks has made specialty coffee mainstream, exploding from a few shops into a seemingly ubiquitous coffee and merchandising empire with more than 24,000 stores across the globe.
-A rash of closures, however, might give prospective investors pause before making a venti investment in Starbucks stock.
+Starbucks has made specialty coffee mainstream, exploding from a few shops into a seemingly ubiquitous coffee and merchandising empire with more than 33,000 stores across the globe.
+However, labor shortages and the ongoing effects of the pandemic, especially on global operations, might give prospective investors pause before making a venti investment in Starbucks stock.

 |GOBankingRates’ Evaluation of

 Starbucks Net Worth

 Starbucks Market Cap: $107.82B

 Market capitalization is determined by the total dollar value of a company’s outstanding shares, which helps investors determine the relative size of a company.
 Volatility in Starbucks’ stock price over the past year has resulted in corresponding changes in its market cap.
 The company’s stock had been trending steadily upward until the COVID-19 outbreak took hold in important markets like China — its second-largest, after the U.S. — before spreading globally.